Jlebours/WikipediaExtractor_Python/INSTALL.md

  interpreter (path from your python install)

 ### Librairies Installation
 Open the terminal and write the following commands for each library :
- * pandas : pip install pandas
- * Beautiful Soup : pip install bs4
- * requests : pip install requests
  * lxml : pip install lxml
+Other libraries can be imported directly in the project but you can also install ther.